-Nibbled Nut Survey 2015/2016
+Nibbled Nut Project

 In October 2015 we started a dormouse feeding signs (hazel nut) project on Wenlock Edge.
 The project aims to survey the entirety of Wenlock Edge in National Trust ownership and will therefore be undertaken over a number of years on a number of occasions between September and December.

-Wood mice and voles also leave a round hole but their teeth marks go from the inside of the hole to the outside and are often quite messy.
-Hazel nuts that have been cracked open are likely to have been opened by squirrels and tiny holes are made by insects.
+Wood mice and voles also leave a round hole but their teeth marks go from the inside of the hole to the outside and are often messy.
+Hazel nuts that have been cracked open are likely to have been opened by squirrels or birds and tiny holes are made by insects.

 In 2015 we started the surveys at an area called Harley bank and are now working our way south-west along the edge.
 We walk predetermined routes, which ensure we cover the woods thoroughly, looking in the leaf litter around fruiting Hazel stands.
 Dormice eat nuts up in the canopy and so their nuts tend to be scattered on the floor whereas voles and mice will often have large caches at the base of stools.